yosymfony/toml/README.md

 Unit tests
 ----------
-This package are in compliance with BurntSushi [test suite form TOML parsers](https://github.com/BurntSushi/toml-test).
+This package are in compliance with BurntSushi [test suite for TOML parsers](https://github.com/BurntSushi/toml-test).

 You can run the unit tests with the following command: